mochi-hpc/mochi-doc/docs/source/flock/09_client_api.rst

 - :code:`refresh`: Whether to auto-refresh the view
 - :code:`group_handle`: Pointer to store the handle

-The :code:`refresh` parameter controls whether the handle automatically updates its cached view.
-Set to :code:`true` for dynamic groups, :code:`false` for static groups.
+The :code:`refresh` parameter controls whether the handle needs to contact the group to get the most recent view.

 **Create from a file**: